HiltonRoscoe/semval/README.md

 ]
 ```

-The validator uses the [https://github.com/SteKoe/ocl.js](ocl.js) engine to validate instances against OCL invariants.
+The validator uses the [ocl.js](https://github.com/SteKoe/ocl.js) engine to validate instances against OCL invariants.
 Please view its documentation for notes regarding OCL support and usage.

+### Examples

+Take a look at the [testData](./testData) for example instance and rule files.

 ### Testing a set of instances